SarahAndyshak/ParksDirectoryCopy.Solution/README.md

 * As of 31 March 2023, the search feature only works with complete names, locations, etc.

 ## License
 Enjoy the site!
-If you have questions or suggestions for fixing the code, please contact us!
+If you have questions or suggestions for fixing the code, please contact me!

 [MIT](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt)